Frequently Asked Questions

 Q: How do I register for classes?
 When will I meet my advisor?

 All new students will meet their academic advisor and register for classes at orientation.
-For freshmen this is called Pirate Adventure.
+For freshmen this is called New Student Orientation.
 Your orientation dates can be found in your admission letter.
 During orientation, you will also get your laptop, student ID card and meet fellow classmates.

 Q: What is your deposit deadline?